oauth2-proxy/oauth2-proxy/docs/docs/features/endpoints.md

 OAuth2 Proxy responds directly to the following endpoints.
 All other endpoints will be proxied upstream when authenticated.
 The `/oauth2` prefix can be changed with the `--proxy-prefix` config variable.

 - /robots.txt - returns a 200 OK response that disallows all User-agents from all paths; see [robotstxt.org](http://www.robotstxt.org/) for more info
-- /ping - returns a 200 OK response, which is intended for use with health checks
+- /ping - returns a 200 OK response, which is intended for use with health checks.
+If the `X-Healthcheck: full` header is present, it performs a deeper check for underlying connections (e.g., Redis store)
 - /metrics - Metrics endpoint for Prometheus to scrape, serve on the address specified by `--metrics-address`, disabled by default
 - /oauth2/sign_in - the login page, which also doubles as a sign out page (it clears cookies)
 - /oauth2/sign_out - this URL is used to clear the session cookie